 PhD in International Relations/ Political Science

-The PhD is designed to prepare students for a career in international relations involving research, whether as a producer or consumer.
-Students admitted to the program must have a solid master's level grounding in international relations and, if possible, in political science more generally.
+The PhD programme is designed to prepare students for a career in international relations involving research, whether as a producer or consumer.
+Students admitted to the program must have a solid master's level grounding in international relations and, if possible, in political ccience more generally.

-The coursework and dissertation prospectus, combined with specialized doctoral seminars, participation in colloquia and doctoral retreats, and semi-tutorial work with an adviser, gives students the range of skills needed to design and implement their own research.
+The coursework and dissertation prospectus, combined with specialized doctoral seminars, participation in colloquia and doctoral retreats where students get individualised feedback from all the professors, and close work with an adviser, gives students the range of skills needed to design and implement their own research.